301s help your website visitors — and search engines — find their way when your website changes.

 Don’t create redirect chains or loops

 If you have multiple pages redirecting from one URL to another to another, known as a redirect chain, it adds unnecessary complexity for search engine crawlers and could slow down your site.
-Whenever you redirect a URL, make sure to update any previous 301s to the new destination page.
+Whenever you redirect a URL, double-check any previous 301s to the new destination page.

 Also be mindful of creating redirect loops, where multiple 301s send users or bots on an infinite cycle of redirects that eventually ends in an ugly error page.